-If the goal of a lawsuit filed under the UIPA is to expedite the review of the agency's actions, this bill does not accomplish this goal.
+If the goal of a lawsuit filed under the UIPA is to expedite the review of the agency's actions, the bill does not accomplish this goal.
 For example, if an agency files a timely motion for summary judgment, but loses, the case will go to trial which could take months if the plaintiff does not file and succeed on a motion for summary judgment on all counts in the complaint.

-Testimony of the Department of the Attorney General Thirtieth Legislature, 2020 Page 3 of 4
+Testimony of the Department of the Attorney General Thirty-First Legislature, 2021 Page 3 of 4